JnyJny/busylight/README.md

 <venv> $ which busyserve
 ```

+After installing into the virtual environment, the project is now available in editable mode.
+Changes made in the source will be reflected in the runtime behavior when running in the poetry initiated shell.

 ## Linux Post-Install Activities

 Linux controls access to USB devices via the [udev subsystem][UDEV].
 By